-According to the Department of Education, a non-profit organization without 501(c)(3) status can be a qualified PSLF employer if it offers certain services, including law enforcement, emergency management, military service, public library services, and nursing.
+According to the Department of Education, a nonprofit organization without 501(c)(3) status can be a qualified PSLF employer if it offers certain services, including law enforcement, emergency management, military service, public library services, or nursing.

 Only loans made through the William D. Ford General Direct Loan Program (direct loans) qualify for PSLF.